 If all parameters are set correctly then pressing the ESC key can be used to avoid changing any parameter.

-If the time zone, time and date need to be changed then $\checkmark$ and $\blacktriangleright$ keys can be used to select the parameter that needs to be adjusted. $\blacktriangle$ and $\bigtriangledown$ keys are used to change the value.
+If the time zone, time and date need to be changed then \checkmark and \blacktriangleright keys can be used to select the parameter that needs to be adjusted. \blacktriangle and \bigtriangledown keys are used to change the value.

 Setting the time and date is only required if time synchronisation with GPS is disabled.
-However the time zone and date needs to be set for Nexus DSC to show the local time correctly.
+However, the time zone and date need to be set for Nexus DSC to show the local time correctly.